photoprism/photoprism-docs/docs/getting-started/docker.md

 # Running PhotoPrism with Docker

 We recommend using [Docker Compose](docker-compose.md) because it is easier and provides more convenience for running multiple services than the [pure Docker command-line interface](https://docs.docker.com/engine/reference/commandline/cli/).
 Before you proceed, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux, and Windows.

-[Podman](https://podman.io/) is also supported as a [drop-in replacement](troubleshooting/docker.md#podman) for Docker on Red Hat-compatible Linux distributions such as CentOS, Fedora, AlmaLinux, and Rocky Linux.
+Alternatively, [Podman](https://podman.io/) is supported as a drop-in replacement for Docker on Red Hat-compatible Linux distributions like RHEL, CentOS, Fedora, AlmaLinux, and Rocky Linux.

 ### Step 1: Start the server ###